iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • I dislike the fact that we forget what we don't use on a daily basis and have to put lot of effort to remember it again.

 • I dislike the way in which everything in this world works but I am also ok with it

+• I don't value the statement that everything in limited amount is ok.
+This is not true.